1947 Satipo earthquake: Impact

 The earthquake was felt across a 1,300,000 km2 area encompassing nearly all of Peru.
-Large portions of Brazil from Tabatinga and headwaters of the Acre River also felt the earthquake.
+It was also felt across a large portion of Brazil from Tabatinga to the headwaters of the Acre River.
 A maximum Modified Mercalli intensity of VIII–IX (Severe–Violent) was assigned to a 4,000 km area.
+Intensity IX (Violent) was observed in an area immediately southeast of the epicenter.
 The peak ground acceleration was calculated at 309 mm per second-squared in Satipo, based on evaluating a collapsed brick pilar.
 Hundreds of kilometers away in Iquitos and Lima, the shaking corresponding to III–IV (Weak–Light).
-At least 233 deaths were recorded; deaths were only recorded in Satipo, Andamarca, Acobamba, La Merced, Víctor, Comas, Perené and other towns, and the total figure was not finalised.
+In the latter city, those attending church scrambled outdoors.
+According to the United States Geological Survey, 233 people were killed.
+However, deaths were only recorded in several towns such as Satipo, Andamarca, Acobamba, La Merced, Víctor, Comas, Perené and other towns, and the toll was not finalized.
+El Comercio reported a higher figure of 2,233.
+In the town of Satipo alone, at least 40 people died and many were missing, and in Huancayo, 3 people died when a church tower collapsed.

 The earthquake destroyed or seriously damaged 63 percent of all adobe constructed homes in La Merced.
-The town hotel was undamaged.
-Another 36 percent of homes had moderate damage, while the remaining 1 percent were undamaged.
-Most reinforced concrete homes withstood the earthquake shaking, although some were reportedly cracked.
-At least half of all limestone structures were destroyed.
-In Satipo, the earthquake collapsed an entire school complex.
-A partially constructed church with thick brick walls and reinforced iron beams was razed.
+Another 36 percent of homes had slight damage, while the remaining 1 percent were undamaged.
+The town hotel was one of those buildings that remained undamaged.
+Most reinforced concrete homes withstood the earthquake shaking, although some sustained cracked, but at least half of all limestone buildings were destroyed.
+In Satipo, the earthquake collapsed an entire school complex, and an uncompleted church with thick brick walls and reinforced iron beams was razed.
 Many new buildings of similar construction were also demolished.
-Many adobe buildings in Jauja and Cerro de Pasco were severely damaged.
-The settlements of Andamarca, Acobamba and Comas were also devastated.
+In the towns of Jauja and Cerro de Pasco, many adobe buildings were severely damaged.
+The settlements of Andamarca, Acobamba and Comas also experienced significant damage.

-Landsliding was extensive in the elevated forested region and deposited in ravines between San Ramón and Satipo that formed landslide dams.
-A failed landslide dam caused inundation in Puerto Ocopa.
-Many small-scale landslides destroyed forested areas near the Satipo River.
-Parts of a highway were buried under landslide debris.
+Landsliding was extensive in the elevated forest region.
+These landslides were then deposited into ravines between San Ramón and Satipo, forming landslide dams.
+One of these landslide dams was breached and caused a flood that inundated Puerto Ocopa.
+Many small-scale landslides destroyed the forested areas around the Satipo River and parts of a highway were buried under landslide debris.
+An unknown number of people may have drowned when the Satipo River flooded while thousands were homeless.

 In the aftermath some injured victims were airlifted to Lima.
-Pedro Venturo Zapata visited the affected area and led in the recovery efforts.
+The Minister of Agriculture, Pedro Venturo Zapata, visited the affected area and led in the recovery efforts.
+The Red Cross also flew in supplies to assist those affected by the earthquake and floods.